 This requires cultivating a workplace culture where conflicting viewpoints are welcomed and listened to with respect.
 Leaders should be actively looking for employees who disagree with them and valuing the contributions they make.

 This mindset runs counter to some traditional management strategies and perhaps even counter to human nature.
 But unless a special effort is made to cultivate cognitive diversity in the workplace, your company or organization may find itself falling behind competitors and out of touch with the people it’s trying to serve.

 Overhauling your workplace culture to one where dissent and healthy conflict are welcomed won’t happen overnight.
 Leaders need to recognize the importance of cognitive diversity and be fully on board with efforts to increase it.
 And employees need to understand the importance of listening and apologizing, two of the most essential skills when it comes to creating a civil and welcoming workplace.

 That’s why civility training can be a good first step toward boosting cognitive diversity examples on your workforce.

 With professional training, employees will learn — and more importantly, practice — the appropriate ways to respond to conflict and bad behavior at work.
 As a pleasant byproduct, civility training can also keep your company or organization in compliance with rules and regulations that prohibit discriminatory or harassing behavior at work.

-If you have more questions, please reach out to us at ELI.
+If you have more questions regarding cognitive diversity, please reach out to us at ELI.
 If you have more questions, please contact us.
 See how our ELI civility training experts can improve your workplace.
 Our Civil Treatment Workplace training is designed to approach civility in a thorough, comprehensive way that changes workplace culture for the long-term.